Glenbrook, New South Wales: History

 Since 2005, the suburb has been the home of The Australian Gnome Convention organised by the Rotary Club of Lower Blue Mountains and held on Australia Day each year.
 Owners of garden gnomes display their garden decorations and compete for various awards to raise funds for charities.

 Bushwalking

-Glenbrook hosts many walking tracks that can be trekked, including the popular walk to Red Hands Cave, from Glenbrook Causeway, which is a 8.1 km return walk from Glenbrook's town centre.
+Glenbrook hosts many walking tracks that can be trekked, including the walk to Red Hands Cave, from Glenbrook Causeway, which is a 8.1 km return walk from Glenbrook's town centre.
 On the trail to the caves, along the banks of Camp Fire Creek, there are also aboriginal axe grinding grooves on the Sydney Sandstone.

-Glenbrook also has walks that are scenic, but not so well known.
-This includes the untracked walk to Warrimoo via Glenbrook Gorge and Florabella Pass, and the walk to Blaxland via Pippas Pass.
+Other walks include the untracked walk to Warrimoo via Glenbrook Gorge and Florabella Pass, and the walk to Blaxland via Pippas Pass.

 Additionally, Glenbrook hosts many natural pools and swimming holes, that can be accessed by walking tracks from the town centre, by a few kilometres.